Diethylphosphite: P-alkylation

 For converting aryl halides, palladium-catalysis can be employed.
 The C-P coupling process is reminiscent of the Buchwald-Hartwig amination.

-Reaction of diethylphosphite with Grignard reagents results in initial deprotonation followed by displacement of the ethoxy groups.
+Reaction of diethyl phosphite with Grignard reagents results in initial deprotonation followed by displacement of the ethoxy groups.
 This reactivity provides a route to secondary phosphine oxides, such as dimethylphosphine oxide as shown in the following pair of idealized equations: